 - The secret landscape beauty of Kulusuk Island

 Greenland is the largest island on the planet (four times the size of France, five times the size of California) and its ice cap covers 80% of its surface.
 The East coast is colder and almost completely covered with ice with few patches of land.
-This hiking trip takes you to three of the nicest villages of this region as well as its capital, Tasilaq.
+This hiking trip takes you to three of the loveliest villages of this region and its capital, Tasilaq.
 Learn about the Inuit culture that has made it possible to survive the most hostile conditions one finds on Earth, for thousands of years.
-Climb the Kuummiit mountain and the Somandsfjell and enjoy the incredible view and sail among the icebergs in the Sermilik fjord.
-The trip includes the scenic walk across Ammassalik Island and the secret spots of Kulusuk Island.
+Climb the Kuummiit mountain and the Somandsfjell, enjoy the incredible view, and sail among the icebergs in the Sermilik fjord.
+The trip includes the scenic walk across the Ammassalik Island and the secret spots of Kulusuk Island.
 An incredible lesson in geography and culture all in one trip.
-Three departures: July 16, August 1 (sold out), and August 29.

 A hiking trip where you learn about Inuit culture, visit villages on the way, climb mountains and sail among icebergs in the Sermelik fjord.

-Meeting at Reykjavik domestic airport RKV in the morning.
-Flight to Kulusuk around 10:45 in a small aircraft (35 to 65 seats) for about 1 h and 45 min.
-Landing in Kulusuk about 10:30 local time.
+Flight to Kulusuk in a small aircraft (35 to 65 seats) for about 1 h and 45 min.
+Landing in Kulusuk at about 11:15 local time.
 After the baggage has been picked up by a local, we walk to the village, to our accommodation (1h walk).
 Kulusuk is situated on an island surrounded in three directions by other islands and mountain peaks.
 It is home to about 250 people, many of them hunters and fishermen.
 After lunch, we take a walk in the village and its surroundings, get to know its story, and admire the landscape and the icebergs in the sea (2 hours walk).
 Free time in the late afternoon.
 Night in a hut-style accommodation in a traditional local house.